adolliou/euispice_coreg/README.md

 ### Alignment of HRIEUV with FSI 174 using Carrington coordinates

-You can also co-register HRIEUV fits files with FSI 174 images within a common Carrington grid, which is adviced when both images are taken with significant delay.
+You can also co-register HRIEUV fits files with FSI 174 images within a common Carrington grid, which is advised when both images are taken with significant delay, or if both instruments are on board different spacecrafts.
 In that case, you have to provide the grid where the aligment is performed.

 ```python
 import os.path